IELTS Reading Sample Questions # Big Data

 You should spend 20 minutes on this task.

 In the early decades of the 20th century, Henry Ford devised a manufacturing system of mass production, using specialized machinery and standardized products.
 It quickly became the dominant vision of technological progress.
 ‘Fordism’ meant automation and assembly lines; for decades onward, this became the orthodoxy of manufacturing: out with skilled craftspeople and slow work, in with a new machine-made era.
 But it was more than just a new set of tools.
-The 20th century was marked by Fordism at a cellular level: it produced a new understanding of labor, the human relationship to work, and society at large.
+The 20th century was marked by Fordism at a cellular level and it produced a new understanding of labor, the human relationship to work, and society at large.

 Big Data not only refers to very large data sets and the tools and procedures used to manipulate and analyze them, but also to a computational turn in thought and research .
 Just as Ford changed the way we made cars – and then transformed work itself – Big Data has emerged a system of knowledge that is already changing the objects of knowledge, while also having the power to inform how we understand human networks and community.
 ‘Change the instruments, and you will change the entire social theory that goes with them,’ Latour reminds us.
 Big Data creates a radical shift in how we think about research.
 Commenting on computational social science, Lazer et al argue that it offers ‘the capacity to collect and analyze data with an unprecedented breadth and depth and scale’.

 It is not just a matter of scale nor is it enough to consider it in terms of proximity, or what Moretti (2007) refers to as distant or close analysis of texts.
 Rather, it is a profound change at the levels of epistemology and ethics.
-Big Data reframes key questions about the constitution of knowledge, the processes of research, how we should engage with information, and the nature and the categorization of reality.
+Big Data reframes key questions about the constitution of knowledge and the processes of research, how we should engage with information, and the nature and the categorization of reality.
 Just as du Gay and Pryke note that ‘accounting boyd, danah and Kate Crawford.
 Speaking in praise of what he terms ‘The Petabyte Age’, Chris Anderson, Editor-in-Chief of Wired, writes: This is a world where massive amounts of data and applied mathematics replace every other tool that might be brought to bear.
 Out with every theory of human behavior, from linguistics to sociology.
 Forget taxonomy, ontology, and psychology.
 Who knows why people do what they do?
 The point is they do it, and we can track and measure it with unprecedented fidelity.

 With enough data, the numbers speak for themselves.
 Do numbers speak for themselves?
 We believe the answer is ‘no’.
 Significantly, Anderson’s sweeping dismissal of all other theories and disciplines is a tell: it reveals an arrogant undercurrent in many Big Data debates where other forms of analysis are too easily sidelined.
 Other methods for ascertaining why people do things, write things, or make things are lost in the sheer volume of numbers.
 This is not a space that has been welcoming to older forms of intellectual craft.
 As David Berry writes, Big Data provides ‘destablising amounts of knowledge and information that lack the regulating force of philosophy.’
 Instead of philosophy – which Kant saw as the rational basis for all institutions – ‘computationality might then be understood as an ontotheology, creating a new ontological “epoch” as a new historical constellation of intelligibility’.
 We must ask difficult questions of Big Data’s models of intelligibility before they crystallize into new orthodoxies.